ddemosi/web_project_3/README.md

 * Fixed some of the device incompatiblity, but may need to add additional break points.
 * Moved folder structure to more BEM-friendly specs.

+### Draft 3!

+Lots of major changes
+* Fixed the breaking layout.
+Took me forever to figure it out, but it looks way better than it did.
+* Added padding at breakpoints for certain elements, especially the places block.
+Looks better, but might not be to spec.

+Link to live site:

 Created with HTML and CSS